Feeding horses with respiratory issues

 What to feed?

-Nutritional management strategies to treat respiratory issues are centred around decreasing inflammation.
+Nutritional management strategies to treat respiratory issues are centered around decreasing inflammation.
 Omega 3 fatty acids help synthesize hormones, transport oxygen from red blood cells to tissue, control inflammation and boost immune function.
 Prostaglandin plays one of the most important roles in inflammation and is produced from omega-6 fatty acids.
 Dietary supplementation of omega-3 fatty acids can offset the inflammatory response in several ways.
 Increased concentrations of omega-3 fatty acids compete with omega-6 fatty acids to produce prostaglandins.
 The end products produced from omega-3 fatty acids have less inflammatory effects than those usually produced from omega-6 fatty acids.
 Nutritional support in the form of antioxidants can also help diminish symptoms and in some cases strengthen the immune system enough to decrease an allergic response.
 The trace mineral selenium has an important role in immune response and works with vitamin E to reduce oxidative stress.
 Vitamin C, vitamin E and folic acid work together to support immune cell activity and tissue health during immune compromise.
 HYGAIN includes organic selenium, which is highly available as well as natural vitamin E and elevated levels of omega 3 fatty acids in their feeds to ensure optimal immune function in your horse.
 Contact your local HYGAIN representative to ensure your horse’s diet is fully fortified and balanced with all the right nutrients to support immune function.